 it has unfolded within the `Deep Ecology' or `Radical Environmental' Movement in North

 America.
 Taking as its central case study Earth First!, the radical vanguard of this

 movement, it describes the diverse forms such borrowing takes, the plural American indian

 and non-indian views shaping the ensuing controversy, and the threats this controversy

 poses to a nascent and fragile Indigenous-Environmentalist alliance.

-Universal Declaration, and Minority Rights"
+"Cultural Genocide, the Universal Declaration, and Minority Rights"

 Human Rights Quarterly - Volume 21, Number 4, Nov.
 1999, The Johns Hopkins University